BhushanDangore/Acrylic-Blur-Theme-For-YouTube/README.md

 # Acrylic-Blur-Theme-For-YouTube
 This is snippet of CSS styles which adds some really great blur effects to YouTube website.
+(Currently this theme only works with dark youtube theme, You can enable it from  youtube setting)
 To make it work you have to follow following steps:

 1. Install youtube inhancer in your browser.
 Link: https://chrome.google.com/webstore/detail/enhancer-for-youtube/ponfpcnoihfmfllpaingbgckeeldkhle